Datureli/Shopping-cart-with-vue-2-/README.md

 ## General info
-this project is an advanced front-end learning platform,preparing for recruitment interviews
+this project is an simple shopping cart

 ## Features
-* Learn front-end topics by learning questions
+* add product to cart
-* Learn english IT words
+* prevent adding same product to cart

 ## Technologies